InspireU began in 2008 as a partnership between the San Antonio Mayor's Office, mentoring organizations and businesses for the purpose of

 other companies to expand mentoring opportunities throughout the community.
 Today 50 companies are mentoring more than 1,000 students through

 a collaboration between Big Brothers Big Sisters and Communities in Schools-San Antonio (CIS-SA).

 In the spring of 2009, Big Brothers Big Sisters of South Texas started their first InspireU program with employees from Rackspace who were

 matched to children from Ed White Middle School.
 That same year, CIS-SA hired a curriculum consultant to develop additional materials.
 In 2010,

-with the help of University of Texas professor and mentoring expert Dr. Michael Karcher, MM conducted a mentor process evaluation to measure relationship quality indicators.
+with the help of University of Texas professor and mentoring expert Dr. Michael Karcher, InspireU developed an evaluation process to measure outcomes.

 Today, this one-on-one, face-to-face developmental mentoring program administered by Big Brothers Big Sisters and Communities In Schools provide